 What American Robins Won’t Eat

-While there are many things that robins will sample in the yard, it is equally important to note what foods they won’t eat.
+While there are many things robins will sample in the yard, it is equally important to note what foods they won’t eat.
 American robins do not eat many seeds, and won’t regularly visit feeders offering Nyjer seed, hummingbird nectar, mixed birdseed, cracked corn, safflower seed, or whole peanuts.
-They may initially try these foods, but aren’t likely to return and be frequent guests if no other foods are available.
+They may initially try these foods, but aren’t likely to return and be frequent guests if other foods are available.
 Of course, birders who offer a wide range of foods can supply not only robins’ favorite options, but also foods to attract many other birds as well.